abilandz/PH8124/Homeworks/Homework_5.md

 # Homework #5: Mastering the command substitution operator.

-**Last update:** 20220624
+**Last update:** 20230615

-The developer is testing the time duration of a particular code segment in Bash script to execute.
+The developer is testing the execution time a particular code segment in Bash script.
 He would like to have the function **TimeDuration**, which he would like to use in the following generic way:

 ```bash
 Started=$(date -R)